 You’ve undoubtedly heard the term liability – probably in more than one context.
 One of the most common places you’ll see liability mentioned is in your car or home insurance.
 Insurance policies have various liability coverage options.
-In general terms, liability refers to a legal financial responsibility.
+In general terms, liability refers to legal financial responsibility.

 Continue reading to learn more about liability and how it applies to your personal injury case.